AndrasKovacs/flatparse/README.md

 `flatparse` comes in two flavors: [`FlatParse.Basic`][basic] and [`FlatParse.Stateful`][stateful].
 Both support a custom error type.
 Also, both come in three modes, where we can respectively run `IO` actions, `ST` actions, or no side effects.
 The modes are selected by a state token type parameter on the parser types.

 * [`FlatParse.Basic`][basic] only supports the above features.
 If you don't need indentation parsing, this is sufficient.
 * [`FlatParse.Stateful`][stateful] additionally supports a built-in `Int` worth of internal state and an additional custom reader environment.
 This can support a wide range of indentation parsing features.
-There is a slight overhead in performance and code size compared to `Basic`.
-However, in small parsers and microbenchmarks the difference between `Basic` and `Stateful` is often reduced to near zero by GHC and/or LLVM optimization.
+There is a moderate overhead in performance and code size compared to `Basic`.
+In microbenchmarks and small parsers, the performance difference between `Basic` and `Stateful` is more up to the whims of GHC and LLVM, and is a bit more "random".

 ## Tutorial